parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 ## NYU Dataset Description
-This is how the dataset should be structed.
+This is how the converted dataset is going to be structed in the end.
 ![alt text](image.png)

 | Dataset | Number of Data | Size (GB) | Average Data Size (MB) |
 |---------|----------------|-----------|------------------------|
 | Train   | 795            | 16        | 20.13                  |
 | Test    | 654            | 13        | 19.88                  |

 ## Prepare NYU Depth V2 Data ⬜